NATS 7046 Strategic Management in the Sciences A

 Coordinator Morwenna Kirwan Opens in new window

-Description This preparatory online unit introduces students to the strategic, business and operational aspects of the life science industry.
-The unit equips students to understand the challenges and conventional wisdom within this industry with a particular focus on research and innovation.
+Description This preparatory online subject introduces students to the strategic, business and operational aspects of the life science industry.
+The subject equips students to understand the challenges and conventional wisdom within this industry with a particular focus on research and innovation.
 Students will learn techniques to develop coherent and credible alternative future scenarios including an understanding of strategic option development, and strategic resource allocation.
 Students will also acquire research, analytical and critical judgement skills enabling them to deal with important issues such as finance, uncertainty and risk.

 Student Contribution Band HECS Band 2 20cp